 Cellophane or Polyester Bee- Colletes

-Polyester bees are a diverse group of solitary ground nesting bees represented by over 100 North America species.
+Cellophane bees are a diverse group of solitary ground nesting bees represented by over 100 North America species.
 They resemble and share a similar lifestyle to mining bees and some sweat bees.

 The females will often nest in large aggregations making shallow brood cells only 4 to 6 inches deep.
 These bees line their brood cells with completely waterproof cellophane-like substance allowing them to nest in very wet areas.
 This material has been studied as a natural plastic substitute that can decompose in as little as five years.
 The polyester bee provisions her eggs with a liquid form of nectar and pollen.